GWC-DCMB/curriculum-notebooks/paper/paper.md

 GM070449).
 MD, ZL, and BNW received support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1256260.
-ZL and BNW recieved support from the NIH Training Program in Genomic Science (T32-HG000040-22).
+ZL and BNW received support from the NIH Training Program in Genomic Science (T32-HG000040-22).
-KLF received support from The University of Michigan NIDA Training Program in Neuroscience (T32-DA7281).
+KLF received support from The University of Michigan NIDA Training Program in Neuroscience (T32-DA7281) and from the NIH Early Stage Training in the Neurosciences Training Grant (T32-NS076401).
-KLF received support from the NIH Early Stage Training in the Neurosciences Training Grant (T32-NS076401).
+SNT was supported by the Molecular Mechanisms of Microbial Pathogenesis training grant (NIH T32 AI007528).

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of